 Give your kids and family a chance for closure by throwing a goodbye party.
 At this party, you can have all your guests sign a book and include their mailing address and phone number so that you can stay in touch.
 It’s also really easy to print out postcards with your family’s new address and phone number to give out at the party.
 This will be a good time to reminisce about life at the old home and set positive intentions for the new home as well.

 Moving might seem stressful or overwhelming for your family, especially if you have children.
 Young children may especially be confused as to why they must leave behind friends and their old home.
 Furthermore, packing and organizing, and then unpacking and settling in can sometimes be chaotic.
-However, parents can make the transition a lot less painful, and even make the experience fun and exciting by following these helpful tips.
+However, parents can make the move smooth, a lot less painful, and even make the experience fun and exciting by following these helpful tips.